-Eye tracking is starting to be used for evaluation and interaction in virtual environments.
-Especially digital games can benefit from an integrated approach, using eye tracking technology for analysis and interaction.
-One benefit is faster development of gaze interaction games, which can be automatically evaluated in iterative development cycles.
-For this purpose, we present a framework of programming libraries that enables rapid game development and gameplay analysis within an experimental research environment.
-The framework presented here is extensible for different kinds of logging (e.g., psychophysiological and in-game behavioral data) and facilitates studies using eye-tracking technology in digital entertainment environments.
-An experimental study using gaze-only interaction in a digital game is presented and highlights the framework's capacity to create games and evaluate novel entertainment interfaces.
+Eye tracking is a fascinating technology that is starting to be used for evaluation of and for interacting in virtual environments.
+Especially digital games can benefit from an integrated (i.e., evaluation and interaction) approach, harnessing eye tracking technology for analysis and interaction.
+Such benefits include faster development of innovative games which can be automatically evaluated in an iterative fashion.
+For this purpose, we present a framework that enables rapid game development and gameplay analysis within an experimental research environment.
+The framework presented here is extensible for different kinds of logging (e.g., psychophysiological and in-game behavioral data) and facilitates studies using eve-tracking technology in digital entertainment environments.
+An experimental study using gaze-only interaction in a digital game is also presented and highlights the framework's capacity to create and evaluate novel entertainment interfaces.